Forms and Gears to set up mfng-cum-assembly plant in Thailand for fixtures, automation products | Business

 Forms and Gears to set up mfng-cum-assembly plant in Thailand for fixtures, automation products

-Verghese said the company expects 30-40 per cent of its total fixture business to come from exports this fiscal with a strong order pipeline, mainly from the South-East Asia market.
-Stating that the capacity utilisation at the Chennai plant is back to the pre-COVID-19 level, Verghese said his company is not putting up any additional capacity for the domestic market till the demand bounces back.
+Varghese said the company expects 30-40 per cent of its total fixture business to come from exports this fiscal with a strong order pipeline, mainly from the South-East Asia market.
+Stating that the capacity utilisation at the Chennai plant is back to the pre-COVID-19 level, Varghese said his company is not putting up any additional capacity for the domestic market till the demand bounces back.
 "We have also started doing work for the electronic industry like assembly, automation high-speed lines, among others.
 For the electronic device industry also, we have developed some interesting solutions and the segment has given a big boost to business," he said.
-He said the capacity which is being added now is for the electronic industry, adding that, "besides, we are also setting up a separate plant for automation in Chennai"
+He said the capacity which is being added now is for the electronic industry, adding that, "besides, we are also setting up a separate plant for automation in Chennai".
 The pandemic has affected the company's business like any other businesses on account of the closure of the manufacturing plant for nearly three months, but exports would offset the impact on the domestic business, he added.
-Besides, business from the tractor and infrastructure sectors has also helped the company mitigate the losses suffered on account of the impact on the passenger vehicle segment, Verghese said.
+Besides, business from the tractor and infrastructure sectors has also helped the company mitigate the losses suffered on account of the impact on the passenger vehicle segment, Varghese said.
 On demand outlook, he said the tractor and infrastructure sectors have already picked up on account of good monsoon and the commercial vehicle segment is expected to follow suit.
-According to Veghese, the company would have crossed last year's turnover by now but the plant's closure for three months due to coronavirus-induced lockdown created disruptions.
-Verghese said that the group's (including the ASM Technologies) revenue last fiscal stood at Rs 150 crore, adding that "we expect to grow in revenue by 20-30 per cent this fiscal".
+According to Varghese, the company would have crossed last year's turnover by now but the plant's closure for three months due to coronavirus-induced lockdown created disruptions.
+Varghese said that the group's (including the ASM Technologies) revenue last fiscal stood at Rs 150 crore, adding that "we expect to grow in revenue by 20-30 per cent this fiscal".

 - READ MORE ON: